Instant Pot Spiced Orange Marmalade

 - Whole Cloves – The hearty hint of cloves makes the marmalade great for both sweet and savory dishes.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

 Prepare the Oranges

-Wash and dry the mandarin oranges.
+- Wash and dry the mandarin oranges.
 Cut each in half from top to bottom.
 Cut each half into thin slices (no more than 1/4” thick).
 Retain as much of the pulp and juice as possible in the slicing process.

-You can choose any variety (or mix of varieties) of orange that you prefer.
+👉 PRO TIP: You can choose any variety (or mix of varieties) of orange that you prefer.
 However, if you choose oranges that have seeds (pits), you’ll need to remove them during this step.

-Place the orange slices, pulp, and juice in the inner pot of the pressure cooker.
-Add the cinnamon, cloves, water, and 2 1/2 cups sugar.
+- Add the cinnamon, cloves, water, and 2 1/2 cups sugar.
 Stir well.

 Pressure Cook the Marmalade Mixture